eliminmax/eambfc/README.md

 A non-optimizing compiler for brainfuck, written in C for Unix-like systems.

-Outputs an x86_64 ELF executable that uses Linux system calls for I/O.
+Outputs x86_64 ELF executables that uses Linux system calls for I/O.

 I started this as an inexperienced C programmer, and this was originally an attempt to gain practice by writing something somewhat simple yet not trivial.